(last updated 4/20/26, 10:46 am)

 Before we begin, a few things to note when reading the info below:

-– This is all based on a few factors: A) Region record, B) strength of region record to that point, C) non-region record, which is only used for tiebreak purposes, and D) our own opinion.
+– This is all based on a few factors: A) current region record, B) strength of region record to that point, C) non-region record, which is only used for tiebreak purposes, and D) our own opinions and projections.
 Most teams will be placed based on their region record at that point, but sometimes we may make a change based on our opinion of what we believe will happen in the future.
 When we do give our opinion or our own projections, we will note that.

 – When it comes to non-region wins and tiebreakers, the most important thing to remember is – the quality of non-region wins means more than the quantity of non-region wins.
 For instance, Team A with a 1-2 non-region record can be ahead of Team B with a 3-0 non-region record if the one team that Team A beat has more wins than the 3 teams combined that Team B defeated.